fylgja/fylgja/components/easing/README.md

 Add easing with ease to any project using Fylgja ease props.

-This Fylgja component is a design token and props system.
+This Fylgja component is a design tokens and CSS props system.

 You can use it in its simplest form with CSS.

-But this package also ships with a Javascript and JSON token version, if you want to use it with anther front-end Javascript framework.
+But this package also ships with a Javascript version, if you want to use it with anther front-end Javascript framework.

 ## Installation